FelipeFMA/Linuwu-Sense-PHN16-72/README.md

 This repository is a hardware-specific fork of the original Linuwu-Sense driver.
 It contains changes developed and tested on the Acer Predator PHN16-72 and may not work on other models or hardware revisions.

+Important support and OS scope

+- No support is provided.
+Please do not open issues or ask for help — they will PROBABLY not be answered.
+- Tested only on Arch Linux.
+It will probably work on most mainstream Linux distributions with standard kernels and headers, but this is not guaranteed.

 Important notes

 - Tested only on: Acer Predator PHN16-72.
+- OS compatibility: Developed and validated on Arch Linux only; other distros are untested.
+Likely compatible with common Linux distributions, but you are on your own.
 - The driver uses low-level WMI/ACPI interfaces.
 On other hardware it may fail to load or behave unpredictably.
 - Use at your own risk.
 The author is not responsible for hardware damage or data loss.